sherriemcnulty/bamazon/README.md

 <a href="https://drive.google.com/file/d/1GSwrcGbPyM41ajKi4qkIaxJlbYyOd6ns/view?usp=sharing">Video Demo</a>

-In this activity, you'll be creating an Amazon-like storefront with the MySQL skills you learned this unit.
-The app will take in orders from customers and deplete stock from the store's inventory.
-As a bonus task, you can program your app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.

 Bamazon is an Amazon-like storefront that demonstrates MySQL skills.
 The app has three views: a Customer View, Manager View and Supervisor View.

 ##Customer View